The light-sheet microscope for large cleared samples

 - Embedded microscope software with an open communication interface: documented API, TCP/IP-based communication

 - Flexible GUI for interactive microscope control and experiment design

 - Computer with 256 GB RAM, Intel dual 8 core CPU

 - High-speed RAID controller for data streaming, 8 × 4 TB local storage in RAID O

 - 1 UHTV 40 inch display

 If you have any question regarding your microscopes functionality or you want to schedule a maintenance visit, then get in contact with LUXENDO’s support team.
 We will ensure to get the right person involved to answer your request.

-Watch our webinars for a comprehensive explanation of our technology and its applications.
+Watch our webinars for a comprehensive explanation of our light-sheet microscopy systems and their applications.